evildmp/diataxis-documentation-framework/index.rst

 If you can put these principles into practice, **it will make your documentation better and your project, product or team more successful** - that’s a promise.

+:ref:`The system is widely adopted <adoption>` for large and small, open and proprietary documentation projects.

 .. toctree::
    :maxdepth: 0